ProjectOpenSea/embeddable-nfts/README.md

 `horizontal` - If this is present, the card will be rendered horizontally.

+`orientationMode` - If `auto` the card will switch to vertical mode on mobile (breakpoint is at 600px).
+In `manual` mode the card will be unaffected.

 `width` - The width of the embeddable.
 Ex. values `100%` `250px`.
 Default: `388px`

 `height` - The height of the embeddable.
 Ex. values `40vh` `300px`.
 Default: `560px`